-The developer options feature on Android devices lets you configure system behaviors that help you profile and debug your app performance.
-For example, you can enable debugging over USB, run a quick bug report, keep mobile data active for fast network switching, enable visual feedback for taps, flash window surfaces when they update, use the GPU for 2D graphics rendering, and more.
+The Settings app on Android includes a screen called Developer options that lets you configure system behaviors that help you profile and debug your app performance.
+For example, you can enable debugging over USB, capture a bug report, enable visual feedback for taps, flash window surfaces when they update, use the GPU for 2D graphics rendering, and more.

 Enable developer options